Mehmet Oz: Abortion

 In 2022, Oz announced that he supported overturning the 1973 Supreme Court Roe v.
 Wade decision and was against abortion, except for when the mother's life is in danger or in cases of rape or incest.
 In June 2022, he said he was "relieved" by the Supreme Court's decision in Dobbs v.
 Jackson Women's Health Organization.
 During a telephone town hall in May 2022, Oz said: "I do believe life starts at conception, and I've said that multiple times. ...
 If life starts at conception, why do you care what stage our hearts starts beating at?
 It's, you know, it's still murder."

-Prior to 2019, Oz had supported abortion rights, although he said that he disliked abortion on "a personal level".
+Before 2019, Oz had supported abortion rights, although he said that he disliked abortion on "a personal level".
 He said that when he was in medical school at the University of Pennsylvania, he saw the results of "traumatic ... coat hanger events" in which women had been "harmed for life" before Roe.
 He also noted at the time that he was opposed to six-week abortion bans.

 In October 2022, Oz said that "women, doctors, local political leaders" should put "ideas forward so states can decide for themselves" how to regulate abortions, but also clarified that "I don't want the federal government involved with that, at all".

+Armenian community

+Members of the Armenian-American community pressured Oz in 2022 to specifically recognize the Armenian genocide.
+Mark Momjian, the former chair of the Armenian Center at Columbia University, stated "We are convinced that he is part of a denial campaign when it comes to the Armenian genocide."

+In January 2026, a civil rights complaint against Oz was filed by California government officials in reference to a video Oz posted accusing Armenian-owned businesses in Los Angeles of involvement with healthcare fraud.
+Oz had gestured at signs in Armenian language script on a local Armenian bakery, alleging there was fraud "by the Russian Armenian Mafia, you notice the lettering and language behind me".
+In response, Oz was accused of anti-Armenianism, including by the Armenian National Committee of America.

 COVID-19

 In March 2020, Oz suggested that hydroxychloroquine, a drug typically used to treat rheumatological conditions and as an anti-malarial, could be used to treat COVID-19 as well.
 Oz also owns at least $630,000 of stock in two companies that manufacture or distribute hydroxychloroquine, Thermo Fisher and McKesson Corporation.
 In April 2020, he called for the reopening of schools.
-Oz has however promoted the efficacy of wearing masks and of getting vaccinated against the virus.
+Oz has, however, promoted the efficacy of wearing masks and of getting vaccinated against the virus.

 He initially praised Anthony Fauci as a "pro" and lauded his role in combating the pandemic in 2020 and 2021.
 Upon running for the Senate, however, Oz changed his tone on Fauci and referred to him as a "tyrant".
 Oz said in 2022 when running for the Senate that "it's time we get back to normal".